How do you raise children multiculturally?

 When you explain your chosen way of raising your children, rather than taking a harsh stand, consider involving your friends and parents in the complexity of being a parent in another culture.
 Focus on the benefits from this culture, and how being open-minded and combining the two cultures make life richer and easier for your children to navigate - and turn them into citizens of the world.

-Be mindful that you don't come across as better informed or neglecting all your parents and their culture has given you.
+Be mindful that you don't come across as better informed or neglecting all your parents and their culture have given you.
 In my view, the older generations need to remind themselves that life goes on, the world evolves - and what might seem strange to them will be their children and grandchildren's comfort zone as it's where they navigate.
 When they were young, they also wanted to do things differently from their parents.

-On the other hand, younger generations need to be mindful that all they can do is, one way of the other, for better and for worse, based on the life that the elder generations have built.
+On the other hand, younger generations need to be mindful that all they can do is, one way of the other, and for better and worse, based on the life that the elder generations have built.
 And that fear and concern come from love.

 How do you tackle discrepancies between you and your children's wishes?

 In relation to your children, it’s useful to be aware of what you would have liked to have had from your parents when you chose to do things differently: Most likely support, openminded curiosity and acceptance!

 This is exactly what your children need from you: That you open your heart to the experiences they come home with, that you embrace what they find exciting and useful from their new culture and see how you can incorporate this into your family.